weiaicunzai/awesome-image-classification/README.md

 I believe image classification is a great start point before diving into other computer vision fields, espacially for begginers who know nothing about deep learning.
 When I started to learn computer vision, I've made a lot of mistakes, I wish someone could have told me that which paper I should start with back then.
 There doesn't seem to have a repository to have a list of image classification papers like [deep_learning_object_detection](https://github.com/hoya012/deep_learning_object_detection) until now.
 Therefore, I decided to make a repository of a list of deep learning image classification papers and codes to help others.
-My personal advice for people who know nothing about deep learning, try to start with vgg, then googlenet, resnet, feel free to continue reading other listed or switch to other fields after you are finished.
+My personal advice for people who know nothing about deep learning, try to start with vgg, then googlenet, resnet, feel free to continue reading other listed papers or switch to other fields after you are finished.

 I also have a repository of pytorch implementation of some of the image classification networks, you can check out [here](git@github.com:weiaicunzai/pytorch-cifar.git).